Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-7.md

 ### Estimated Time: 60 minutes

 ### Introduction:
-Contoso Traders is an e-commerce web application.
-In this challenge, as a DevOps engineer, your focus is to seamlessly implement and test new features with Copilot, ensuring accuracy and alignment.
+In this challenge, you will be imporving a React Application.
+As a DevOps engineer, your focus is to seamlessly implement and test new app features with Copilot, ensuring accuracy and alignment.
 Conduct a thorough code review and enhance security using GitHub Advanced Security's CodeQL.
 Streamline development with a GitHub Actions CI/CD pipeline for Contoso Traders, ensuring efficient and secure deployment.

 ## Challenge Objectives:

+>**Note:** In this challenge, you are provided with a simple React application present in the path `C:\Workspaces\lab\DevOps-DevSecOps-Hackathon-lab-files-2\ContosoTraders.Ui.Website.V2.Raw`.

 1. **Integrate an 'About Us' app component in React using GitHub Copilot:**
-   - Use GitHub Copilot to assist you in writing code for the new welcome page feature.
+   - You are provided with a simple React application which needs to be deployed and hosted on Azure.
+   - You can navigate to the `C:\Workspaces\lab\DevOps-DevSecOps-Hackathon-lab-files-2\ContosoTraders.Ui.Website.V2.Raw` directory and then ensure to select the `ContosoTraders.Ui.Website.V2` folder to import the complete code base of the application.
-   - Enhance the user interface and design to create an engaging welcome experience.
+   - Enhance the user interface by designing and integrating an **About Us** page app component within the existing imported React application using **GitHub Copilot**
+   - Ensure that the React Application is up and running with the newly integrated **About Us** page, locally on `http://localhost:3000/`.

 2. **Unit Test Generation with Copilot:**
-   - After implementing the feature, you should use GitHub Copilot to generate unit tests for the new functionality which includes assessing the accuracy and completeness of the generated unit tests.
+   - Generate Unit Test cases using GitHub Copilot for the `WelcomePopup.js` file present in the path `ContosoTraders.Ui.Wesite.V2/src/`.
+        - Create a new test file named `WelcomePopup.test.js` to run the unit test cases.
    - Ensure that the generated test cases are aligning with the code analogy with successful test passes.
    - Resolve any unit test failures with the help of GitHub Copilot chat.